-Establishing the foundation for healthy emotional and social development, as well as prevention and early intervention, are all vital to ensuring the mental wellbeing of every Canadian as they progress from childhood to adulthood.
+Establishing the foundation for healthy emotional and social development, as well as prevention and early intervention, are all vital to ensuring the mental wellbeing of every person in Canada as they progress from childhood to adulthood.

 Canada is often defined by its diversity.
 Home to millions of people from different backgrounds and cultures, more than 200 languages are spoken across the country, with 20 per cent of Canadians having a language other than English or French as their mother tongue.
 However, providing mental health services and supports to such a diverse population can be challenging.

 There is growing need for mental health services and resources across Canada, but the economic cost to meet such need is substantial.
 E-Mental health could help to fill this gap in a cost-effective way, if we can first learn how best to support its further development and implementation, and how to better position e-Mental health technologies and services within the mental healthcare system.

 First responders form a unique and resilient workforce, able to cope with some of society’s most complex and critical situations.
 As such, tools, resources and programs must be adapted for the unique culture and operational realities of first responder organizations.